 - “December 1812 making 2 pair trousers Cato and finishing surtout Cato.”
 This may indicate Cato’s status, as a surtout is a close-fitting overcoat typically worn by a groomsman.

-There is no written record of when the Maccullochs freed or sold the enslaved people who they owned, but according to the Census of 1830, Cato, Susan, Betty, Emma, Henry, William, and Helen were no longer present in the household.
+There is no written record of when the Maccullochs freed or sold the enslaved men, women, and children who they owned, but according to the Census of 1830, Cato, Susan, Betty, Emma, Henry, William, and Helen were no longer present in the household.
 The Census lists “one free colored under 24”.
 That was most likely Henry.
 In a letter from George to his son Francis, dated December 25, 1832, George notes that Henry, one of the children born into slavery at Macculloch Hall, is no longer in the house.

 “Our own boy Henry, after receiving our ample provision of winter clothes, a set of new shirts, hat and coat, went off 3 weeks ago and is supposed to be now in New York.
 Peace and prosperity be with him – we are well rid of him, and did not move a single step to recover him.”